Sooji ka halwa is a classic Indian dessert made with fine semolina, ghee, and sugar. Flavored with aromatic cardamom powder and saffron.

 If using green cardamom in the recipe, use freshly ground cardamom powder for best results.

-I prefer a cast iron Kadai (wok) for this recipe.
+I prefer this cast iron Kadai (wok) for this recipe.
 Use a heavy bottom pan or a Kadai for best results.

 Use the fine variety of sooji for making halwa.
 Make sure the sooji is fresh, has not gone bad, and does not have any insects or mold.